michaelbromley/angularUtils/ISSUE_TEMPLATE.md

 This project is maintained in my spare time, so in order to help me address your issue as quickly as possible, please provide as much of the following information as you can:

-- Title: Please indicate the module in question, e.g. "dirPagination: X is Broken"
+- Title: Please indicate the module in question, e.g. "dirPagination: X is broken when Y"
 - If reporting on dirPagination, please include the version you are using (can be found in the package.json / bower.json file)
 - If you are able to reproduce your issue on Plunker, this will vastly increase the chances of a rapid response from me.
-Use this as a starter: http://plnkr.co/edit/Wtkv71LIqUR4OhzhgpqL?p=preview

 -- Michael